-Amber is the Social Media Manager for For Rent Media Solutions™ and has been with the company since April 2007.
-In her role, Amber helps execute and optimize a social media strategic plan across multiple channels, as well as manages the company's social media product.
-This would include blogs, social networks, video sharing sites, and other conversational media.
-She spends a great deal of time building relationships with consumers, social media influencers, and bloggers to generate awareness of For Rent Media Solutions brand.
-Amber is also an avid lover of goat cheese and bacon (separate or together; it doesn't matter).
+Amber was the Social Media Manager for For Rent Media Solutions™ and was with the company since April 2007.
+In her role, Amber helped execute and optimize a social media strategic plan across multiple channels, as well as manages the company's social media product.
+This included blogs, social networks, video sharing sites, and other conversational media.
+She spent a great deal of time building relationships with consumers, social media influencers, and bloggers to generate awareness of For Rent Media Solutions brand.
+Amber was also an avid lover of goat cheese and bacon (separate or together; it doesn't matter).
 She is also obsessed with Pinterest and puppies.

 All real estate advertised herein is subject to the Federal Fair Housing Act, which makes it illegal to advertise "any preference, limitation, discrimination because of race, color, religion, sex, handicap, familial status, or national origin, or intention to make any such preference, limitation or discrimination."

 We will not knowingly accept any advertising which is in violation of the law.
 All persons are hereby informed that all dwellings advertised are on an equal opportunity basis.

 The Apartment Living Blog is a resource for apartment seekers and renters alike.
 Its mission is to provide information and tips that will benefit the lifestyle of our readers.
 Whether you are looking for an apartment, currently living in an apartment or just want to learn more about apartment life, the Apartment Living Blog is a perfect resource for you.
 Here are just some of the topics we cover: remodeling, décor, landlords, going green, moving, health and fitness, roommates, safety, entertaining, pets, city guides, apartment searches, and much more.
 We encourage our readers to leave comments and engage with our blogging folks — and of course... if you find any useful tips, hints, photos, ideas or information, please share on Facebook, Twitter, YouTube, Instagram or any of your social sites!
 Finally... we'd love to hear from you.
 If you have any ideas you'd like to share with our audience (or just our team), please contact us and chat!